terraform-google-modules/terraform-google-pubsub/examples/simple/README.md

-# Simple Example - Only Creates Subsriptions
+# Simple Example

-This example illustrates how to use the `pubsub` module to create only subscriptions.
+This example illustrates how to use the `pubsub` module.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs